 My Gaming Development

 In parts of my blog is will also share with you my own gaming designs from the one inspired by the Disney Story Board game through to the apps I create for mobile gaming and online sites.
-I will share programming tips and explain mathematical equations for making a board game that works fairly, but don’t worry, it will be discussed as simply as it can be put when it comes to formulas.
+I will share programming tips, RNG Games and explain mathematical equations for making a board game that works fairly, but don’t worry, it will be discussed as simply as it can be put when it comes to formulas.

 Hope you enjoy and let the games commence.